U.S. Northeast digs out from blizzard, tornado strikes in South

 South Dakota was expected to be hardest hit, with winds seen reaching 50 miles per hour (80 kph), which would create white-out conditions.
 The storm was expected to reach parts of Nebraska, North Dakota, Wyoming and Wisconsin.

-Officials said motels and other facilities along Interstate 90 were filling up with travellers trying to avoid the heavy drifting and near-zero visibility.
+Officials said motels and other facilities along Interstate 90 were filling up with travelers trying to avoid the heavy drifting and near-zero visibility.

 "Travel will be difficult to impossible at times on other highways in many areas of South Dakota," state transportation officials said in a statement.